vossisboss/tutorial-series/Create-footer-for-all-pages.md

 # Create a footer for all pages
 The next step is to create a footer for all pages of your portfolio site.
-You can display social media links and other data in this footer, such as a copyright statement.
+You can display social media links and other information in your footer.

 ## Add a base app

-Now, you’re going to create a general-purpose app that you’ll call the `base` app.
+Now, create a general-purpose app named `base`.
 To generate the `base` app, run the command, `python manage.py startapp base`.

 After generating the `base` app, you must install it on your site.
-In your `mysite/settings/base.py` file, add _"base"_ to the `INSTALLED_APPS` list.
+In your `mysite/settings/base.py` file, add `"base"` to the `INSTALLED_APPS` list.

-## Add social media links
+## Create navigation settings

 Now, go to your `base/models.py` and add the following lines of code: